We are privately owned and not affiliated or endorsed by any government agency.

-If you’ve recently found yourself unable to work due to a disability, you might wonder how to apply for SSDI.
-If so, you’ve come to the right place.
-Here, we’ll answer some frequently asked questions about applying for disability, including what factors determine if you’re eligible to receive disability benefits, how to apply, and what to do if you’re rejected.
+If you’ve recently found yourself unable to work due to a disability, you are eligible to apply for SSDI.
+Here, we’ll answer some frequently asked questions about applying for a Social Security disability benefit, including what factors determine if you’re eligible to receive disability benefits, how to apply, and what to do if you’re rejected.

-Are you wondering if you should apply for Social Security Disability Insurance?
-If you feel that your medical condition disables you to the point where it interferes with your ability to continue working normally at your job, applying for SSDI could be the right decision for you.
+Are you wondering whether you should apply for Social Security Disability Insurance?
+If you feel that your medical condition disables you to the point where it interferes with your ability to work normally at your job, applying for SSDI could be the right decision for you.

-SSDI includes two main components that you may benefit from.
-These include:
+SSDI includes two main components that you may benefit from:

-• Cash benefits: Social Security will pay monthly payments to you and certain family members if you qualify.
+• Cash benefits: Social Security will pay monthly benefits to you and certain family members if you qualify.

-• Health coverage: Once you have been enrolled in SSDI for a 24-month period, you will automatically be enrolled in Medicare—even if you’re under the age of 65.
+• Health coverage: Once you have been enrolled in SSDI for 24 months, you will automatically be enrolled in Medicare—even if you’re under 65.

-If you’re unable to work due to your health condition, having access to health insurance may be a good reason to apply for social security disability.
-Having health coverage for proper medical care can be a huge relief.
+If you’re unable to work because of your health condition, having health coverage for proper medical care can be a huge relief.

-There are several scenarios where you should NOT apply for social security disability insurance.
+There are several situations in which you should NOT apply for Social Security disability insurance.
 These include:

 • Your medical condition is expected to last less than a year and is not expected to result in your death.